rspber/TSD_Fonts/README.md

 ## Font-Customizer

-  * A handy tool for manipulating fonts.
+  * A handy tool for manipulating fonts, developed under chrome.

   * With its help, you can create new fonts or modify existing ones (input and output are in TSD format).